johnnietse/Deep-Q-Network-reinforcement-learning-stock-trading/README.md

 ---
 ## Project Attribution
 This chatbot was developed as part of a guided project tutorial provided by the IBM Cognitive Class AI platform.
-The project demonstrates the integration of Flask, LangChain, and Large Language Models (LLMs) to build an AI-powered assistant capable of analyzing and answering questions about PDF documents.

 ---
 ## Copyright Statement